-- Or, one of my favorites, is tying the blanket up in a tree and making a funnel of it.
+- Or, one of my favorites, is tying the blanket up in a tree and making a funnel out of it.
 There are all kinds of configurations, but the basic point is to have the top of the blanket catch rainfall and have gravity pull the water into a container.
-With a wide mouth the blanket allows you to catch quite a bit of water.
+With its wide mouth, the blanket allows you to catch quite a bit of water.

 Plants are extremely sensitive to fluctuations in temperature.

-If a cold front comes through it will kill plants you’ve worked hard for months to grow.
+If a cold front comes through, it will kill the plants you’ve worked hard for months to grow.
 The same thing can be said about a sudden heat spell.

 Survival blankets are useful for both instances.

 One of the more practical survival uses for survival blankets is related to gardening.